RookOz/quartz/content/Heart Rulebook/Classes/Cleaver/Major Abilities.md

 # BLOODBOUND BEAST
 You are accompanied by a ragged cryptid that follows your commands – an ancient stone-browed stag, a razortoothed heartsblood hound or something stranger.
 You feed it your blood, and it fights for you.
-You gain the Bloodbound tag on all weapons as you and your companion work in concert.
+You gain the [[Tags#BLOODBOUND|BLOODBOUND tag]] on all weapons as you and your companion work in concert.

 ## MINOR: PACK HUNTER
-If you mark stress to Blood to activate the Bloodbound tag, roll with mastery when you use the Delve and Hunt skills for the remainder of the current situation.
+If you mark stress to Blood to activate the [[Tags#BLOODBOUND|BLOODBOUND tag]], roll with mastery when you use the Delve and Hunt skills for the remainder of the current situation.

 ## MINOR: POUNCE
 Once per situation, select an adversary you can see.
 That adversary marks D6 stress as your companion leaps on them.